 The Everyday Sexism Project, which this book is based on, was started a few years ago by Laura Bates, in order to give women the chance to voice their experiences regarding sexism in their everyday lives.
 It aims to place the focus on the everyday instances which have a greater impact on women than many realise.

-By using quantitative data, Bates shows that, while these experiences may not be considered as important as the greater concerns of the feminist movement, they need to be recognised, and everyday sexism cannot be allowed to continue, as it has a lasting impact on the lives, dreams, careers and relationships of women.
+By using quantitative data, Bates shows that, while these experiences may not be considered as important as the greater concerns of the feminist movement, they need to be recognised.
+Everyday sexism cannot be allowed to continue, as it has a lasting impact on the lives, dreams, careers, and relationships of women.

 The book was split into several chapters, each covering a different sector or area of discrimination, such as the media or the workplace.
-Bates starts each section with key statistics, and throughout the chapter she relies on the entries that have been submitted via the Everyday Sexism Project, using these testimonies in order to back up her points regarding sexism and its impact.
+Bates starts each section with key statistics, and throughout the chapter she relies on the entries that have been submitted via the Everyday Sexism Project.
+She uses these testimonies in order to back up her points regarding sexism and its impact.